cedadev/nlds-client/_sources/tutorial.rst.txt

 ------------------------

-The Near-Line Data Store (NLDS) is a multi-tiered storage solution that uses Object Storage as a front end cache to a tape library.
+The Near-Line Data Store (NLDS) is a multi-tiered storage solution that uses Object Storage as a front-end cache to a tape library.
 Interaction with NLDS is via a HTTP API, with a Python library and command-line client provided to users for programmatic or interactive use.